IPYNB → Word (DOCX) — Convert in Seconds • No Upload

 After a few seconds, your new .docx file downloads automatically.
 Open it in Microsoft Word, click “Enable Editing”, and you're done – also available as .doc (legacy Word format).

-Other Ways to Convert IPYNB to Word (DOCX/DOC)
+Other Ways to Convert Jupyter Notebook to Word

 6.1 Using nbconvert (Jupyter built-in)